-"The relationship between written word and photographic image can create a third, dimensional experience. (final title), uses that dance in a powerful way to help us all better understand the complex and deeply human conversation surrounding migration.
+"The relationship between written word and photographic image can create a third, dimensional experience.
+Living, Learning, and Languaging Across Borders uses that dance in a powerful way to help us all better understand the complex and deeply human conversation surrounding migration.
 Tatyana Kleyn’s scholarship and accompanying photographs by Tim Porter bring the stories of these brave transborder students and their families to life."

 --Lynn Johnson, National Geographic Photographer & Fellow